-In April 2019, the New Zealand government proposed a legal requirement that any business wishing to hire a migrant be accredited first.
+From November 2021, a business wishing to hire an employee who needs a work visa to be accredited first.
 Businesses seeking accreditation must demonstrate their “trustworthiness” across several areas, including labour law compliance, human resources, and worker training, benefits, and pay.
-Labour hire companies, who supply builders, will be subject to further verification.
+Labour hire companies, who supply builders, will be subject to further requirements.

-The underlying goal is to ensure that New Zealand employers have access to the skills and labour they need, hiring temporary workers for labour shortages only while hiring and training more New Zealanders.
+The underlying goal is to ensure that New Zealand employers have access to the skills and labour they need, hiring temporary workers for labour shortages but ensuring there is a commitment to hiring and training more New Zealanders.
 But as with all things Immigration New Zealand has a hand in, the accreditation process takes time.
-Even with the borders currently closed, INZ’s backlog is already overwhelming, so businesses that plan to hire an overseas worker in the next 24 months are advised to begin the process now, to ensure adequate processing time.
-Be aware that this includes staff already employed on a work visa; to renew that visa and continue employment, your company must be accredited.
+Even with the borders currently closed, INZ’s backlog is already overwhelming, so businesses that plan to hire an overseas worker in the next 24 months are advised to get ready for seeking accreditation status.
+We still do not know how INZ propose to deal with employees holding work visas and who are already employed but will need to apply for a new work visa if INZ has been able to process the employer’s accreditation status application in time.

 What does this mean for employers who need to be accredited?

 “I think a lot of small businesses will struggle to deal with the complexity of a mandatory accreditation regime,” says immigration lawyer Aaron Martin.
-“The current approach is already quite restrictive, and I anticipate that a lot of the criteria and how they are approached will be carried forward to the new system.
-In fact, I think the process will be so onerous, it will prevent some businesses from doing it at all.”
+“The current approach under the current accreditation regime is already quite restrictive, and a lot of the criteria especially around commitment to training and hiring local candidates and how they are approached will be carried forward to the new system.
+In fact, I think the process will be so onerous, I think there will be some businesses that actively try to find a way of avoiding it by only employing those who hold work visas that are not covered by this new system.”

 Martin also doubts that accreditation will do anything to curb migrant worker exploitation: “Exploitation happens after a work visa is issued.
 The accreditation system assumes that exploitation is discovered once it happens, which it often isn’t, in practice.
 Because exploitation relates to employer conduct, until there is a whistle blower, any bad behaviour usually goes undocumented.
 So how would having achieved accreditation status protect against that?”